emptyjp/fl_edison_scripts/README.md

 Latest additions: [Tubeopath Ultra](/scripts/Saturation/Tubeopath%20Ultra.pyscript), [Psychick Noise](/scripts/Misc/Psychick%20Noise.pyscript), [Psychick Modulations](/scripts/Misc/Psychick%20Modulations.pyscript)
 ## How to install these???

 Simple.
-Just get scripts folder, then, put all the files in:
+Just get the scripts folder, then, put the emptyjp folder in:
 \%UserProfile%\Documents\Image-Line\FL Studio\Settings\Audio scripts

-You can make a separate folder for my scripts and name it "emptyjp".
+(you can press Win+R if you're on Windows and paste the path above)

 Aaaand, it'll be **right there!**

 ![Love](/img/itshere.png?raw=true "Your lovely scripts")